 18 Oxford St.

-Oxford Street is more an alley than a street, but it still has room for Sun Sun Company, a grocery store offering fresh vegetables, seafood, and spicy candy.
-They even sell live crabs.
+Oxford Street is more an alley than a street, but it still has room for Sun Sun Company, a grocery store offering fresh vegetables, meats, seafood (they even sell live crabs), and spicy candy, all at great prices.
+The staff is friendly and will help you locate all the ingredients you need to make an authentic Chinese meal.

 9 Tyler St.

 China Pearl’s yellow sign beckons lovers of dim sum to go upstairs, where they can pick and choose from pushcarts that offer items from steamed buns to dumplings and rice noodles.
 Point to the dish you want, and the waiter will put it on your table and then stamp your card.
 If you’re a dim sum novice, it’s best to bring along a friend familiar with this authentic Asian cuisine.

 Shojo specializes in Asian fusion food that gives traditional Chinese cooking a deliciously modern twist.
 The restaurant prides itself on its ever-changing menu, a mélange of inspired dishes that feature local produce and fresh ingredients.
 Be sure to come hungry and thirsty (the drinks menu boasts a wide variety of sake, soju, shochu, and creative cocktails).

 If you like to add an extra challenge to a meal, try hot-pot style dining, where you cook an assortment of raw meat and vegetables in broth right at your table.
 Not sure if you want the beef or the pork?
 You can cook up both, with your choice of veggies.